asmabasly/rag-inference-pipeline/README.md

   curl -fsSL https://get.docker.com | sh

 -  **Windows**:
-Download and install from Docker Desktop.
+Download and install from [Docker Desktop](https://docs.docker.com/engine/install/)

 ### **2️⃣ Install Poetry**
 Poetry is used to manage dependencies.
 Install it with: